 A direct component of the confidence interval is the margin of error.
 This is the number that is most widely seen in the news, whether it be print, TV, or otherwise.

-Often, however, the confidence level is excluded and not mentioned in these articles.
-One can normally assume a 95% confidence level, most of the time.
-What makes the whole thing difficult is that the margin of error could be based on a 90% confidence level, making the margin of error smaller, thus giving the artificial impression of the survey's accuracy.
+For example the following infographic was published and the margin of error reported.